commitsovercoffee/hope/README.md

 bash ./hope/install.sh;
 ```

-After installation, temporary files will be cleaned up and your system will automatically restart into the new arch Linux installation.
-You'll be prompted to enter the username (hope) and password (that you set) to log in.
-Enjoy!
+- **Once the installation is complete, your system will automatically restart.** After the reboot, enter your username "hope" and the password you created during setup to log in.
+- **The first time you launch neovim/neovide, you might see a blank screen for a minute.** Don't worry, this is normal!
+It's just installing the necessary packages in the background.
+Be patient, and you'll be ready to use the editor soon.

 ## What Next ?